Singing in My Sleep: Music video

-The music video for "Singing in My Sleep" was directed by Chris Applebaum, who helmed the video for Semisonic's previous single, "Closing Time".
+The music video for "Singing in My Sleep" was directed by Chris Applebaum.
 The band invited fans from its e-mail list to participate in a song swap in which fans could help choose songs for an "Ultimate Mix Tape," to be used in the "Singing in My Sleep" video.
 In exchange, those fans received a personalized "thank you" token from the band, while the winner was also sent a copy of the video clip.

 Critical reception

-A review of "Singing in My Sleep" in the Aug 15, 1998 issue of Billboard said the song's intro is "a shapeship-like whir and a funny, plinking melody", but that ultimately, the track is "pure, mass-consumption pop."
+A review of "Singing in My Sleep" in the August 15, 1998, issue of Billboard said the song's intro is "a shapeship-like whir and a funny, plinking melody", but that ultimately, the track is "pure, mass-consumption pop."
 In a review of the maxi-single, Michael Frey of Allmusic called it "a melodic ode to the art of making mix tapes".
 PopMatters' Cindy Speer described it as "the perfect song for anyone who's ever made or received a mix tape for/from that possible new someone", and remarked that Wilson "perfectly captures the ambiguity and thrill of the situation" with his lyrics.
 Ian Cohen of Stylus Magazine wrote that the song is "a delicious bit of power-pop" that is far less "mawk-ish" than the band's "Closing Time".

+Personnel

+Personnel taken from the Feeling Strangely Fine liner notes.